-Southampton City Art Gallery holds one of the finest collections of art in the south of England, and holds Designated Outstanding status by Arts Council England.
+Southampton City Art Gallery holds one of the finest collections of art in the south of England and holds ‘Designated’ status, awarded by Arts Council England.
 Currently comprising over 5,000 works and spanning eight centuries, the collection is an outstanding educational resource that can trace the history of European art from the Renaissance to the present.
 The core, however, is British twentieth century and contemporary art.

 Blackout 13 by Dan Holdsworth